-Adolfo Giuliani, PhD (Cambridge), is an Italian legal historian and Marie Curie Fellow at the Centre of Excellence in Law (Eurostorie) at the University of Helsinki.
+Marie-Curie research fellow at the Centre of Excellence in Law (Eurostorie), University of Helsinki.

-His background is in law (laurea cum laude) and political theory/intellectual history (MSc London School of Economics 2000 and MPhil Cambridge 2001).
-He wrote his doctoral dissertation on 16th century theory of presumptions (PhD Cambridge 2007).
-He also received a PhD in EU private law (Macerata 2013).
+I earned a PhD in legal history from Cambridge University with a dissertation on 16th c. theory of presumptions.
+My background is in law (Italian laurea cum laude) and political theory/intellectual history (MSc LSE 2000 and MPhil Cambridge 2001).
+I also received a PhD in EU private law (Macerata 2013).

 Influences: antiformalism, Alessandro Giuliani, Michel Villey, Peter Stein, Chaïm Perelman, John Gray, Emanuel Hurwitz.